 Dynamic libraries are created using the compiler and the linker.
 The source code needs to be compiled with the -fPIC compiler flag.
 Additionally, the -shared option advises the compiler and the linker to create a shared library instead of a normal executable.
-The output file name for a shared library must follow the libNAME.so naming convention.
+The output file name for a shared library must follow the libName. so naming convention.

-Example 2.43: We consider the minimal external function from Example 2.38 again.
+Example 3.43: We consider the minimal external function from Example 3.38 again.
 The following steps create a dynamical library and link it against a program.

 '''

 gcc -shared -fPIC -o libexfct.so exfct.c

+'''

+'''

 gcc -o prgm -L. -lexfct main.c

 '''

-If the additional search path should be integrated in the binary add -Wl, -rpath=. to the second compiler call.
-The libexfct.so can be modified without relinking it to the output program as long as the function signature does not change.
+If the additional search path should be integrated in the binary add -Wl,-rpath=. to the second compiler call.
+The libexfct. so can be modified without relinking it to the output program as long as the function signature does not change.
+A very nice summary of the topic can be found in [13].

-2.11 Interfacing Fortran
+3.11 Interfacing Fortran

 Many mathematical libraries, especially numerical linear algebra ones, have been written in Fortran.
 Fortran is the oldest high-level programming language which is still in use.
 It is currently specified in ISO/IEC 1539-1:2010 [8].
-The newer versions of Fortran provide an interface to C^7 , but this is not supported by all compilers and many Fortran codes rely on old standards.
+The newer versions of Fortran provide an interface to C10, but this is not supported by all compilers and many Fortran codes rely on old standards.
 Due to this, the old fashioned way of interfacing Fortran is presented by an example in this section.